api-client/cli/.github/CONTRIBUTING.md

 ### Things to consider

 - Introduce changes that other users will benefit from
 - Significant architecture changes make take longer to be accepted giving the complexity of the dependencies.
-ARC has a shared code with MuleSoft's API Console.
-We need to ensure the stability of both projects.
 - Understand the reasons for the distributed architecture and honor the structure of the project.
 Most likely you want to introduce changes to the `base` repository.
 Less likely others.
 - We are here to help.
 Ask us questions about the architecture or how stuff work.